AzEditorialWkGrp/VDI/README.md

 |NVv3-series (Persona 2 or 3)	|No	|Yes	|Expected Q3 2020	|No	|Yes	|No	|Yes	|Yes	|Yes	|Yes	|Yes	|No	|Expected Q4 2020	|No	|

-## What does this Deploy
+## Deliverables

-Using a number of scripts this will deploy the following infrastructure in a self contained Azure Resource Group in your own Azure subscription depending on the options you choose during deployment:
+The script will deploy the following infrastructure in a self contained Azure Resource Group within your Azure subscription:

 * Teradici Cloud Access Connector
 * Connection to Teradici Cloud Access Manager